Color names

 #58111A

-Displayed in the color box is the colour vivid sky blue.
+French sky blue is the specific tone of sky blue referred to as bleu ciel in the Pourpre.com color list, which is widely popular in France.
 Sky blue refers to a collection of shades comparable to that of a clear daytime sky.
 The term (as "sky blew") is attested from 1681.

 Fluorescent red is a light brilliant red color.